glitch452/MMM-ViewNotifications/README.md

 This module is intended to assist with module development.
 It displays a list of notifications that have been broadcast to all the modules.

 ## Installation
+To install the module, use your terminal to:
 1. Navigate to your MagicMirror's modules folder.
 If you are using the default installation directory, use the command:<br />`cd ~/MagicMirror/modules`
 2. Execute the following git command:<br />`git clone https://github.com/glitch452/MMM-ViewNotifications.git`